rocconmarco/academify/README.md

 <br>

 Academify aims to change this by making all articles available to
-            the public while ensuring the{" "}
+            the public while ensuring the
             <strong>reliability of the information</strong>.

 <br>

-In the first phase of development, I focused on building the{" "}
+In the first phase of development, I focused on building the
             <strong>core features</strong>: saving and displaying articles,
             connecting to the blockchain, and enabling payment and access to the final content.